- Lead Organisation

 The Clean Energy Innovation Hub is now fully operational.

 How the project works

-The CEIH will integrate ‘green’ hydrogen created by water electrolysis – using solar energy to separate hydrogen molecules from water.
-The hydrogen will be captured and injected into a micro-grid system at the Jandakot facility.
+The CEIH integrates renewable hydrogen created by water electrolysis – using solar energy to separate hydrogen molecules from water.
+The hydrogen is captured and injected into a micro-grid system at the Jandakot facility.
 Some of the safety and technical challenges tackled by the CEIH project included optimising hydrogen storage solutions, blending hydrogen with natural gas and using hydrogen a direct use fuel.

 Area of innovation

 A jobs-rich resources boom could be on the horizon, as global efforts to decarbonise create new markets for renewable Australian hydrogen.